HOA Homeowners' Rights Task Force

 Clear And Direct Law Emforcement Needed URGENTLY!

-by Angel888, 4 months ago
+by Angel888, over 2 years ago

 Apparently HOA board members and property managers can break the law with complete impunity in Colorado.
 In my case, nearly one year ago another homeowner and I witnessed a board member silently mark a stack of ballots in the corner of a room.
 Those ballots were then handed to an employee of our property management company to count at the back of the room and out of view of homeowners assembled for the vote and meeting, and another employee of the property management company gleefully declare that a $58K assessment for an unnecessary paint job had passed, after homeowners had...
 Continue reading